ultravideo/uvgRTP/BUILDING.md

 ## Dependencies

+uvgRTP has one optional dependency in [Crypto++](https://www.cryptopp.com/).

-uvgRTP uses [Crypto++](https://www.cryptopp.com/) for SRTP/ZRTP support.
-With compilers that support c++17, uvgRTP uses [*__has_include*](https://en.cppreference.com/w/cpp/preprocessor/include) to detect if Crypto++ is present in the file system.
+uvgRTP uses Crypto++ for the SRTP/ZRTP support.
+With compilers that support C++17, uvgRTP uses [*__has_include*](https://en.cppreference.com/w/cpp/preprocessor/include) to detect if Crypto++ is present in the file system.
 Thus, SRTP/ZRTP functionality is automatically disabled if crypto++ is not found in the system.

-It is also possible to use uvgRTP without Crypto++.
-If you have Crypto++ available but would like to disable SRTP/ZRTP anyway, you may compile uvgRTP with `-DDISABLE_CRYPTO=1`.
+If you use compiler that doesn't support __has_include, or if you have Crypto++ available but would like to disable SRTP/ZRTP anyway, you may compile uvgRTP with `-DDISABLE_CRYPTO=1`.
 See the instructions below for more details.

 ## Building uvgRTP